doingWork234/MATLAB-Propeller-Generator/README.md

 ## Files included
 - Input example file for an EDF type propeller generation
 - Main Script file that utilises the input and the OpenProp SourceCode file
+- An EDF style propeller based on the inputs defined in the respective file